XIMDEX/structured-data/doc/guide.md

 }
 ```

-Sometimes you want to create a new property instead of using an existing one.
+Sometimes we want to create a new property instead of using an existing one.
 It is possible to send a property name and an optional comment to create both the property and the relationship to the specified schema.

 For example: